 - Click on the "Initiate Payment" task on the Modeler

-- Select the circular icon with an envelope in the middle
+- Select the circular icon with a double line border

 - Double-click on the message event and label it "Payment Received"

 We use message catch events in Zeebe when the workflow engine needs to receive a message from an external system before the workflow instance can advance.
 (See: Message Events)

 In the scenario we're modeling, we initiate a payment with our Service Task, but we need to wait for some other external system to actually confirm that the payment was received.
 This confirmation comes in the form of a message that will be sent to Zeebe - asynchronously - by an external service.

 Messages received by Zeebe need to be correlated to specific workflow instances.
 To make this possible, we have some more configuring to do: